tdiderich/runzero-custom-integrations/automox/README.md

 - The task will kick off on the [tasks](https://console.runzero.com/tasks) page.
 - Assets in runZero will be updated based on **Automox device inventory**.
 - The script captures details like **OS version, agent status, compliance, and IPs**.
-- Search for these assets in runZero using `custom_integration:Automox`.
+- Search for these assets in runZero using `custom_integration:automox`.

 ### Notes